lilt/lilt-java/docs/FilesApi.md

 <a name="uploadFile"></a>
 # **uploadFile**
-> java.io.File uploadFile(name, body, exportUri, fileHash, langId)
+> InlineResponse201 uploadFile(name, body, exportUri, fileHash, langId)

 Upload a File

 Upload a File in any of the formats [documented in our knowledge base](https://support.lilt.com/hc/en-us/articles/360020816253-File-Formats).
 Request parameters should be passed in as query string parameters.
 When uploading a file, any parameters needed to issue a request to the specified export_uri can be encoded in the export_uri itself as query parameters.
 Typical examples of parameters that may be required are an access token to authorize requests to a third-party HTTP API and the unique identifier of a resource available via the third-party HTTP API that corresponds to the file.
 An example export_uri that encodes a target resource identifier (i.e., source_id) of an associated resource behind a third party HTTP API is given in the cURL command below.
-Example cURL command: &#x60;&#x60;&#x60;   curl -X POST https://lilt.com/2/files?key&#x3D;API_KEY&amp;name&#x3D;en_US.json&amp;export_uri&#x3D;https://example.com/export?source_id&#x3D;12345 \\   --header \&quot;Content-Type: application/octet-stream\&quot; \\   --data-binary @en_US.json &#x60;&#x60;&#x60;
+Example cURL command: &#x60;&#x60;&#x60;   curl -X POST https://lilt.com/2/files?key&#x3D;API_KEY&amp;name&#x3D;en_US.json&amp;export_uri&#x3D;https://example.com/export?source_id&#x3D;12345 \\   --header \&quot;Content-Type: application/octet-stream\&quot; \\   --data-binary @en_US.json &#x60;&#x60;&#x60; Calls to GET /files are used to monitor the language detection results.
+The API response will be augmented to include detected language and confidence score.
+The language detection will complete asynchronously.
+Prior to completion, the &#x60;detected_lang&#x60; value will be &#x60;zxx&#x60;, the reserved ISO 639-2 code for \&quot;No linguistic content/not applicable\&quot;.
+If the language can not be determined, or the detection process fails, the &#x60;detected_lang&#x60; field will return &#x60;und&#x60;, the reserved ISO 639-2 code for undetermined language, and the &#x60;detected_lang_confidence&#x60; score will be &#x60;0&#x60;.

 ### Example
 ```java